azusapacificuniversity/Use-Fluentd/README.md

 # Use-Fluentd
-Powershell Modules for installing and managing FluentD.
+This is a Powershell Module for installing and managing FluentD.
 These modules are currently set up to collect windows event logs but can be altered to suit any Fluentd plugins

-This repo includes 8 modules to install, alter, and use Fluentd
+This repo includes 8 modules to install, configure, and use Fluentd
 1. [Disable-Fluentd](https://github.com/azusapacificuniversity/Use-Fluentd/blob/main/Disable-Fluentd.psm1)
 2. [Enable-Fluentd](https://github.com/azusapacificuniversity/Use-Fluentd/blob/main/Enable-Fluentd.psm1)
 3. [Get-FluentdStatus](https://github.com/azusapacificuniversity/Use-Fluentd/blob/main/Get-FluentdStatus.psm1)